d-smith/go-examples/README.md

 * cfun - simple example of how to use cgo to call a C function.
 * clang - Another C language sample
 * cli - Example use of the mitchelh cli library
+* client - Simple http client that can do a get on a URL.
+Can also use to show how the http_proxy is picked up automatically by go.